scoliosis Treatment in Turkey.

 - Scoliosis surgery

-In many children with scoliosis, the curvature of the spine is so mild that it does not need treatment.
-However, if the doctor is concerned that the scoliosis may be worsening, he or she may want to see the child every four to six months throughout adolescence.
+In many children with scoliosis, the curvature of the spine is too mild to need treatment.
+However, if the doctor is concerned that the scoliosis may be progressing, he or she may want to see the child every four to six months throughout adolescence.

 In adults with scoliosis, a repeat X-ray is usually recommended every five years to monitor for scoliosis and curvature of the spine, unless symptoms gradually get worse.